tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I finished the login page of my website.
 I solved some bugs of express-session and created some validations for user logged in and logged out.
 Tomorrow I'll try to make a system of password recovery.

 **Thoughts**: Javascript is the best language I ever used.
 I can do so much things and with high performance.
 I'll build a lot of projects to be an expert in web development with JS.

+### Day 74 July 27, 2020

+**Today's Progress**: Today I created a session of password recovery in my project using nodemailer and mailtrap to test.
+I also learned how to use DELETE CASCADE on postgresql to delete my rows with foreign key on my database.

+**Thoughts**: Tomorrow I plan to refactor my code until now.
+After this I'll continue creating new things.